 Eating a balanced diet with plenty of protein and complex carbohydrates throughout the day can also help keep your body fueled and alert.
 If you’re feeling sluggish midday, skip the sugary treats and opt for nutrition-packed snacks like nuts or yogurt.
 Also, don’t forget to stay hydrated with plenty of pure water!

-- Use your bed only for sleeping and sex.
+- Use your bed only for sleeping.

 - Don’t stress over sleeping and keep your mindset positive.